Walmart shooter left ‘death note,’ bought gun day of killing

 Also on Friday, a person suffered injuries not considered life-threatening after being shot at a Walmart in Lumberton, North Carolina, police said.
 Investigators described it as an isolated altercation between two people who knew each other.

-Wilczewski, who survived Tuesday’s shooting in Virginia, said she tried but could not bring herself to visit a memorial in the store’s parking lot Wednesday.

-“I wrote a letter and I wanted to put it out there,” she said.
-“I wrote to the ones I watched die.
-And I said that I’m sorry I wasn’t louder.
-I’m sorry you couldn’t feel my touch.
-But you weren’t alone.”

 Barakat reported from Falls Church, Virginia.
-Associated Press writers Denise Lavoie in Chesapeake and news researchers Rhonda Shafner and Randy Herschaft in New York contributed to this report.
+Associated Press writers Denise Lavoie in Chesapeake and Michael Kunzelman in Silver Spring, Maryland, and news researchers Rhonda Shafner and Randy Herschaft in New York contributed to this report.